UBC-MDS/exploratory-data-viz/chapters/en/module3.md

 <exercise id="11" title="True or False: Many Distributions">

 **True or False**
-*Using a bar plot to display a statistic like the mean, is an effective way to compare quantitative variables.*
+*Using a bar plot to display a statistic like the mean, is an effective way to compare quantitative dataframe columns.*

 <choice id="1" >